yegor256/blog/_drafts/_tasking.md

   * **Movitation is high**.
-    Despite a very common sterotype that small and isolated tasks demotivate their performers, we've seen quite the opposite reaction: programmers were excited when it finally became possible to work within well-defined and explicit borders, independently, and in isolation.
+    Despite a very common sterotype that small and isolated tasks demotivate their performers, we see quite the opposite reaction: programmers are excited when it finally become possible to work within well-defined and explicit borders, independently, and in isolation.
 Not all of them, though.
     My personal observation is: only 25% of them can understand and enjoy micro-tasking.
 Others are either not professional enough or spoiled